Calibrating flow systems with changing gas mixtures

-2. Calibrate your mass flow meter for nitrogen or air, then apply K-factors to estimate the actual gas flow.
-This method introduces inaccuracies through the K-factors, which are only valid at specific temperatures, pressures and flow rates.
-Outside of these precise conditions, K-factor inaccuracy increases, particularly when you do not have access to the K-factors for your specific gas mixture.
+- The first solution is to calibrate a thermal flow meter for nitrogen or air, then apply K-factors to estimate the actual gas flow.
+The problem is K-factors are only valid at specific temperatures, pressures, and flow rates.
+Corrections therefore become increasingly inaccurate as conditions deviate from these precise conditions.
+Additionally, K-factors may not be available for every gas mixture.

-3. Use a bubble meter or piston prover to validate your volumetric flow measurement.
-Given the volumetric flow, you can then convert to mass flow using a series of tables and calculations which allow you to derive the overall viscosity and compressibility of the gas mix at a set of temperature and pressure conditions.
-However, this process is time consuming, both because of the volumetric flow measurement itself and due to the time required to back-calculate the mass flow rates.
+- Another solution is using a bubble meter or piston prover to validate volumetric flow measurement.
+Given the volumetric flow, you can then convert to mass flow using a series of tables and calculations with viscosity and compressibility information of the gas mix at a set of temperature and pressure conditions.
+The downside of this method is the amount of time it takes to obtain the flow measurement and back-calculate the mass flow rates.

-This maximizes the accuracy of your flow calibration by taking into account the specific gas properties, with all calculations performed onboard.
+No matter what the gas composition of the day, COMPOSER™ makes it easy to switch to the correct mix that and maximize the accuracy of flow calibrations by taking into account the specific gas properties, with all calculations performed onboard.